 Don’t Forget About Dental Flossing

 It doesn’t matter if you brush or floss first.
 What matters is you use flossing to reach the bacteria in the tight spaces between your teeth and under the gum line.
-However, when you floss, keep in mind:
+However, when you floss, keep in mind the following:

 - Use about 18 inches of dental floss.
 Guide the floss between your teeth using a rubbing motion.